-Natural cleaning supplies protect your health and the environment from toxic fumes and chemicals.
+Green cleaning products protect your health and the environment from toxic fumes and chemicals.
 They do a great job for all but the toughest cleaning needs.

 5-Think eco friendly living when remodeling.
-Use green home products such as low VOC paints, carpets and countertops made with recycled materials, and natural sustainably grown products over synthetics.
-This practice will cut back greatly on unhealthy indoor air pollution.
+Choose green home products such as low VOC paints, carpets and countertops made with recycled materials, and natural sustainably grown products over synthetics to reduce unhealthy indoor air pollution.
 Boycott unsustainable hard woods harvested from rain forests.

-Utility companies sometimes offer free energy assessments and make suggestions about remodeling to optimize energy saving.
-Solutions such as weather stripping and caulking are inexpensive and easy.
-Bigger projects such as insulating ceilings and walls, or replacing old windows are more costly in the short term.
-However, within a few years, they will pay for themselves and save you loads of money for years to come.
-Not only that, they save literally tons of energy resources and spare the earth tons of CO2 emissions making them win-win for everyone.
+Utility companies may offer free energy assessments and suggest options to optimize energy saving.
+Weather stripping and caulking are inexpensive and easy.
+Insulating ceilings and walls, or replacing old windows are more costly in the short term, but pay for themselves in a few years and save you lots of money after that.
+They save literally tons of energy resources and spare the earth tons of CO2 emissions, making them win-win for everyone.

 7- Limit disposable items.
 Use real dishes and silverware.
-Drink from a mug, not styrofoam.
-Why?
-Styrofoam takes 500 years to degrade and leaves chemicals behind.
-It's made from coal, petroleum and ethylene which pollutes air and water.
-It can cause lung cancer and neurological problems.
-25% of landfill waste is styrofoam.
+Drink from a mug, not styrofoam, which takes 500 years to degrade.
+It is made from coal, petroleum and ethylene which pollutes air and water.
+These chemicals cause lung cancer and neurological problems.
+25% of landfill waste is chemical leaching styrofoam.
 Need a doggy bag?
 Bring your own container.

 8-Use compact fluorescent bulbs.
 They use four times less energy than regular bulbs and last fifteen times longer.
 If every American household changes out ten lights it would be like taking 16 million cars off the road for a year.
 You can now get them mercury-free.